ausgerechnet/spheroscope/library/guidelines-v2.md

 ## change log ##
 - only groups relevant to the discourse around Brexit
 - we do not annotate ad hoc groups (the Clintons are *fat cats owned by the multinationals*)
+- leaving, joining, continuing (not) to be in included in 24 for now

 ## examples ##
 - **Jo** was **a politician**
 - **he's** **a leaver**
 - **Stuart Rose** has switched sides to **#Leave**
 - **we're** on the side of **leave**
+- **Scotland** should remain in **EU**
+- they will stay in the EU / Ireland remains in the UK (will later be added to more specific pattern + → #62 continued membership)
+- the UK will leave the EU
+(  + leaving = action resulting in end of membership -- will be added to more specific pattern later)
+- She joined the group
+(  + joining = action leading to membership -- will be added to more specific pattern later)

 ## counterexamples ##
 - **we** are all **stupid people**
-- **Scotland** should remain in **EU**
 - she switched sides
 - Turkey's largely Muslim population
 - the president is British
 - he supports leave
   + → #3
-- they will stay in the EU / Ireland remains in the UK
-  + → #62 continued membership
-- the UK will leave the EU
-  + leaving = action resulting in end of membership rather than membership per se
-- She joined the group
-  + joining = action rather than membership
 - we are all stupid
   + property rather than group definition
 - we are all stupid people